Tomi Reichental: Early life

-In 2011, Reichental's book I Was a Boy in Belsen was published by O'Brien Press Ltd. In this autobiography, Reichental recounts his experiences as a child prisoner in the Bergen-Belsen camp.
+In 2011, Reichental's book I Was a Boy in Belsen was published by The O'Brien Press.
+In this autobiography, Reichental recounts his experiences as a child prisoner in the Bergen-Belsen camp.
+A version of the book, for younger readers, was published by O'Brien Press in 2017.

-Reichental has received many awards for his efforts to promote tolerance and to educate young people about the importance of remembrance and reconciliation and it has made him one of the most inspirational figures in modern Ireland.
+As of 2014, Reichental was one of only three Holocaust survivors residing in Ireland.
+Reichental, who celebrated his 80th birthday in Blanchardstown mosque, reportedly advocated that Ireland accept additional refugees from Syria during a period of escalation in the Syrian civil war in late 2015.
+He received several awards for his efforts to promote tolerance and to educate young people about the importance of remembrance and reconciliation.
 In 2015, Trinity College Dublin awarded him an honorary doctorate.
-He was conferred an honorary doctorate by Dublin City University in March 2016, citing his recent advocacy:
+He was also conferred an honorary doctorate by Dublin City University (DCU) in March 2016.
+Citing his advocacy at that time, a representative of DCU stated:

 In the past number of years Tomi Reichental has proven to be one of the most inspirational figures in modern Ireland.
 His effort to ensure that the important themes of remembrance, forgiveness, conflict resolution and reconciliation remain to the forefront of modern Irish thought is truly important.
 In an age where we see horrific pictures of refugees attempting to flee appalling regimes to find sanctuary in the West, Tomi Reichental is a vivid example of the positive impact refugees make to modern Irish society.

-Honouring Tomi Reichental with the highest honour that Dublin City University can bestow is a fitting tribute to Tomi and his work.
-It also expresses this University's commitment to multiculturalism and inclusion and showcases our solidarity with the plight of refugees today, who seek a better life, as Tomi and his family did over fifty years ago.
+A further documentary involving Reichental, directed by Gerry Gregg and titled Condemned to Remember, was released in 2017.

 In 2019, the Bar Council of Ireland awarded Reichental a Human Rights Award in recognition of his work promoting tolerance, remembrance and reconciliation.
-He is one of the last two Holocaust survivors living in Ireland.
+At that time, he was one of the last two Holocaust survivors living in Ireland.

-Reichental was awarded the British Empire Medal in the 2023 Special Honours "for services to holocaust education, awareness and commemoration."
+He was awarded the British Empire Medal in the 2023 Special Honours "for services to [H]olocaust education, awareness and commemoration".

+Death and legacy

+Reichental died on 31 May 2026, aged 90.
+Tributes were paid by President of Ireland Catherine Connolly, Taoiseach Micheál Martin, members of the Irish Muslim Council and the Jewish Representative Council of Ireland.
+President Connolly said that "Tomi made an exceptional contribution to Irish society, bringing his personal experience of Bergen-Belsen and of his family’s suffering in the Holocaust to public attention and, through his experiences, (he) made a very significant contribution to the causes of peace and understanding.”
+Martin said that Reichental left a “lasting legacy of dignity, courage and enlightenment”.
+A representative of the Jewish Representative Council of Ireland described him as one of Ireland’s “most remarkable voices of remembrance, education, and humanity”, adding that “His contribution to Holocaust education and to the fight against antisemitism and racism leaves a lasting legacy.”